department-of-veterans-affairs/vets-json-schema/README.md

 ### Updating Version
 - Update the "version" property in `package.json` with the new version.
 Please follow [Semantic Versioning](https://semver.org/#summary) practices.
+  - If implementing a major version update, add a link in your vets-json-schema PR that references the vets-api, or vets-website, PR that addresses the breaking changes.
   - Breaking changes include:
     - Removing a property from a schema
     - Adding a property to a schema that has `additionalProperties` set to false